wangxiaoxuan273/local-csi-driver/docs/development.md

 This will run the external E2E tests in the cluster using the AKS cluster.
 The tests are written in Go and use the Ginkgo testing framework.
-There are two kinds of tests, the `lvm` and `lvm-annoation` tests.
+There are two kinds of tests, the `lvm` and `lvm-annotation` tests.

 The `lvm` tests only run the generic ephemeral volume tests, which is the only kind of volume permitted by default by the driver.
 The `lvm-annotation` tests run all the tests specified by the external tests.

-It uses [`kyverno`][kyverno] to add the `local.csi.azure.com/accept-ephemeral-storage: "true"` annotation to the persistent volume claim.
+It uses [`kyverno`][kyverno] to add the `localdisk.csi.acstor.io/accept-ephemeral-storage: "true"` annotation to the persistent volume claim.
 This allows the tests to test the "accept-ephemeral-storage" mode of the driver.
 The tests are located in the `test/e2e/external` directory.